Bohubrihi

-Bohubrihi was one of the most popular drama serials ever aired on Bangladesh Television.
-The bangla word Bohubrihi means the multiple dimension of anything and here it means the mystery of life.
-The story was written by famous author, dramatist, screenwriter, playwright and filmmaker Humayun Ahmed.
-"Bohubrihi" the same named book is an adaptation from the drama serial, which is an extremely rare case for the creator Humayun Ahmed.
-The serial was popular for symbolic presentation of social facts as well as witty comments from even the most ordinary roles.
+Bohubrihi is a Bangladeshi television drama series created by Humayun Ahmed, which aired on Bangladesh Television from 1988 to 1989.
+Adapted from the novel by the same name, the series quickly gained widespread popularity for its engaging storyline, memorable characters, and insightful commentary on societal norms and human relationships.

+Set in Dhaka, the capital city of Bangladesh, Bohubrihi follows the lives of a diverse group of characters, each grappling with their own struggles, aspirations, and interpersonal dynamics.
+Bohubrihi is considered a timeless classic from the 90s cable-TV era in Bangladesh.

 Premise

 The main characters of the Sitcom is Mr. Sobhan, who is a wealthy retired family person living with his family in Dhanmondi, Dhaka in a house named "Niribili".
 And the main characteristics of this person is he is always involve in finding social and cultural problems around him, but unfortunately all his plan fails at the end as almost every problems he found had nothing to do with the reality.
 He loves to write down the problems in a big note books and his wife Minu was always irritated with that.
 Mr. Anis was a tenant in his house, who is a widower having two children, only thing he was good at was giving people a good suggestion.
 All the problems identified by Mr. Sobhan was always criticized by Mr. Anis, until one day when Mr. Sobhan came up with the idea to work with the names of the martyrs of 1971 Bangladesh Liberation War.